 According to Lawyers.com, up to 70% of Homeowners’ Associations hire an HOA manager.

-Our HOA Manager requests are often because an association wants help enforcing rules, and managing contracts, projects, and vendors.
+Our HOA property management requests are often for help enforcing rules and managing contracts, projects, and vendors.

 Why Hire an HOA Manager?

 When HOA boards are unaware when they are doing things incorrectly, they run a big risk.
 For example, they may not realize how to protect themselves against future legal issues, or they may get gouged on prices for projects.
 Failing to understand the future impact of taking notes and minutes according to best practices can put you in a disadvantaged position legally.
 Further, it is important to understand vendor contracts, and common pitfalls.
 While you should have an attorney, their reach and advice can only go so far.
 An HOA manger’s expertise and experience make for a fluidly-run association, saving headaches, time, and money.

 The common elements in your community association need maintained, and often this involves vendors and contractors.
 Sometimes, like in the case of pools and clubhouses, involves a lot of attendance to rules, regulations, and upkeep.
 Gated communities have even more oversight, for roads, driveways, and sidewalks.
 An HOA manager helps negotiate vendor contracts and provides best practices for, and enforcement of, rules and regulations.